 Objects can be decorated in a multitude of ways.
-An example of the use of an adornment attribution would be to indicate the colour in which an OpenMath object should be displayed, for example attribution $(A, colour \ red)$.
+In [3], typing of OpenMath objects is expressed by using an attribution.
+An example of the use of an adornment attribution would be to indicate the colour in which an OpenMath object should be displayed, for example attribution(A, $colour\ red$).
 Note that both A and red are arbitary OpenMath objects whereas color is a symbol.
 An example of the use of a semantic attribution would be to indicate the type of an object.
-For example the object attribution $(A, type\ t)$ represents the judgment stating that object A has type t.
+For example the object attribution(A, $type\ t$) represents the judgment stating that object A has type t.
 Note that both A and t are arbitary OpenMath objects whereas type is a symbol.